 Today we celebrate the Sustainable Travel Day in the year of Sustainable Travel.

 We may not realize it, but the human race has really gone very far in comfort and health.
-We may not see it, but running water, heated showers, microwave cooking, WhatsApp messages, surgery, toilets in the house, and traveling from one side of the World to the other in hours are privileges that we, as humans enjoy for the first time in history.
+We may not see it, but running water, heated showers, microwave cooking, instant messaging, surgery, sewage systems, and traveling from one side of the World to the other in hours are privileges that we, as humans enjoy for the first time in history.

 With all their power, neither Alexandre the Great, Queen Victoria, or Charles V, could never, ever call their mother on the phone.

 And certainly, any member of our western World society, never mind how poor they are, can certainly do it.

 However, there is a bit more to that than our comfort, health, or happiness.

 All the resources for this great life we enjoy nowadays come, completely, from Earth.